Data Analytics Migration

 |---|---|---|

-ILM, index template, etc. Objects that are not replicated through CCR should be created manually.
-They must be created before setting up replication.
+ILM, index templates, etc. that are not replicated via CCR should be created manually.
+You must create it before setting up replication.

 2. Auto-follow patterns registration

-Register the index pattern to be replicated.
-Note that it applies only to newly created indexes.
+Register the index pattern to be cloned.
+The precautions apply only to newly created indexes.

 Stack Management > Cross-Cluster Replication > Auto -follow patterns